 Problem: The shadows seem incomplete and inaccurate

-Solution: Spend time identifying where your shadow areas are and building them up slowly.
+Solution: Spend time slowly identifying your shadow areas and building them up.
 Include shading techniques like stippling, hatching, cross-hatching, and scribbling.

 Not standing back

 Solution: You need to stand back at least every 15 to 20 minutes to get a wide-angle view of your drawing.
-Look at your drawing in a mirror to get a better sense of what areas you need to work on.
+Look at your drawing in a mirror to better understand what areas you need to work on.

 Its really important that you take mini-breaks during any art making process so that you breather fresh air and your eyes get a rest.
-Go and make a cup of tea and look out the window, or stand outside in the garden.
+Make a cup of tea, look out the window, or stand outside in the garden.

 Problem: You stand up to look at your drawing and it looks elongated!

 Solution: If you are drawing on a flat table-like surface and you aren’t stepping back often enough, or lifting your drawing up, you tend to elongate your subject matter.
 Try to step back or lift up your artwork regularly in order to get a sense of whether your proportions are accurate.